 - holiday and sickness benefit entitlement

-- any arrangements for re-employment when the training contract finishes.
+any arrangements for re-employment when the training position finishes.

 It is good practice and common courtesy to accept the offer in writing.

-As well as giving you work experience, your firm must allow you to attend the Professional Skills Course.
-The firm will pay the course fees and grant you study leave to attend.
+As well as giving you work experience, your firm/organisation must allow you to attend the Professional Skills Course.
+The firm/organisation will pay the course fees and grant you study leave to attend.
 Read further information on the Professional Skills Course at Professional skills course information pack.

-The Solicitors' Training Regulations 2011 govern all aspects of qualifying as a solicitor.
-One of your responsibilities under the training contract is to become familiar with the regulations and to check that your firm follows them.
-You should also take the time to read Training trainee solicitors: the SRA requirements.
+The Training Regulations 2014 - Qualification and Provider Regulations govern all aspects of qualifying as a solicitor.
+One of your responsibilities under the training period is to become familiar with the regulations and to check that your firm/organisation follows them.
+You should also take the time to read the Trainee information pack.

-It's a good idea to keep a record of your daily activities during the training contract, not only because it will document your work and progress but also because the SRA may ask to review it and use it as evidence that you have met standards.
+It is very important that you maintain a clear record, as the SRA may ask to review it and use it as evidence that you have met standards.
 There is no officially prescribed training record format: some firms have their own systems for this purpose (you may be asked to keep a diary, for instance, or annotate a time sheet), but, if not, you can use the SRA's sample training contract record (PDF 39kb).

-Your firm is required to conduct regular reviews and appraisals of your performance and achievements during training.
+Your firm/organisation is required to conduct regular reviews and appraisals of your performance and achievements during training.
 This is an opportunity for you to reflect upon your development and progress and identify further learning and professional development needs.
-Good practice suggests that there should be at least three formal appraisals with you during the two years of your training contract (one in the first year, one in the second year and one at the end of the training period).
+Good practice suggests that there should be at least three formal appraisals with you during the two years of your training (one in the first year, one in the second year and one at the end of the training period).
 Informal reviews can be more frequent, and you should always approach your supervisor for guidance and support as and when you need it.
 If you have any concerns about your training, you should raise these with your training principal at the earliest opportunity.

-A part-time study training contract enables you to begin training and start earning money, while at the same time studying a part-time course (CPE/GDL or LPC) leading to qualification.
+A part-time study training position enables you to begin training and start earning money, while at the same time studying a part-time course (CPE/GDL or LPC) leading to qualification.

 How does it work?

-Although the contract is called 'part-time', you are required to work full-time in the office while studying part-time.
-With a part-time study training contract, the study is the only element that can be part-time.
+Although the training position is called 'part-time', you are required to work full-time in the office while studying part-time.
+With part-time study training, the study is the only element that can be part-time.